 The Auto Responder consists of a web interface, seen above, and a set of web services.
 The web interface mimics the look of an iOS 10 app and uses features like AJAX to keep the interface fresh with the latest response data.
 For pages like the message monitoring page, AJAX calls are made in the background and update the page content as soon as new data arrives on the server.

 Since the monitoring system is just a set of web pages, it can be used on any brand of computer, tablet, or phone as long as a web browser is available and only when there is an internet connection.

 The Message Page

-The entire idea was based on the text messaging “feature” of a puzzle race I attended for the last three years in San Diego.
-A puzzle race is a race, similar to the Amazing Race on TV but with real puzzles to solve.
-The race I competed in, arranged by Outdoor Outreach and designed by Puzzling Things, required the use of cell phones or other text messaging equipment during the race.
+The entire idea was based on the text messaging “feature” of a puzzle race I attended many years in San Diego.
+A puzzle race is a race, similar to the Amazing Race on TV but with complex puzzles to solve.
+The race I competed in, arranged by Outdoor Outreach and designed by Puzzling Things, required the use of cell phones during the race.
 This added a certain amount of fun to the race while also allowing us to get almost immediate feedback on our results.
 Some puzzles were answered using an answer sheet and there was no way to be sure you were right until scoring at the end of the race.
 Most puzzles involved sending a text message and the acting on the answer.
 I do not know what technology was used in that race and I developed my application from scratch with only the basic concept of answering question as a starting point.
-The race that I am trying to develop is complex and is a very different topic that I hope to cover in detail once the race is done.